rtdip/core/docs/domains/weather/overview.md

 **Real Time Data Ingestion Platform (RTDIP)** is a **PaaS** (Platform as a Service) which coupled with some custom components provides Data Ingestion, Data Transformation, and Data Sharing as a service.
 RTDIP can interface with several data sources to ingest many different data types which include time series, alarms, video, photos and audio being provided from sources such as Historians, OPC Servers and Rest APIs, as well as data being sent from hardware such as IoT Sensors, Robots and Drones

-# Introduction (test)
+# Introduction

-A primary aim for RTDIP in 2023 is to demonstrate how the platform can be ustilsied for domain specific services such as load forecasting in the Energy Domain.
+A primary aim for RTDIP in 2023 is to demonstrate how the platform can be utilized for domain specific services such as load forecasting in the Energy Domain.
 Load forecasting is a technique used by power or energy-providing companies to predict the power/energy needed to meet the demand and supply equilibrium.

 Weather data is a primary driver of variance in load forecasting.
 RTDIP aims to ingest, transform, store and provide access to such generic data which can then be utilised in a domain specific context.